 A casual daytime wedding needn't mean wearing something old from your closet.
 Take the excuse of a wedding to update your wardrobe and buy something you can wear again and again.

-Choose a dress that is comfortable, chic and versatile!
-Dress it up with a great pair of heels, or pair it with some great boots and a thin leather jacket.Continue to 3 of 9 below.
+Choose a dress that is comfortable, chic, and versatile.
+Dress it up with a great pair of heels, or pair it with some stylish boots and a thin leather jacket.Continue to 2 of 8 below.

 People who are invited to a late afternoon wedding ceremony and an evening wedding reception are often unsure if they should wear a daytime or evening look.
 After all, wearing a sparkly dress in a church feels awkward and uncomfortable, but it's no fun to be in a day dress when everyone else is wearing party clothes.

 The trick is to look appropriate at both without having to change clothes.

 Look for a dress with simple lines that can be dressed up or down.
 Add a little jacket and simple earrings for the daytime ceremony but tuck a pair of dangle sparkly earrings and some great bracelets in your bag for the evening reception.
 It's the same day-to-night trick women have been pulling off for years at the office—there's no reason it can't work for a wedding guest as well.Continue to 3 of 8 below.